readymade-ui/rutt-etra/README.md

 `yarn build` builds the project for production.
 Found in the `dist` directory, the production build optimizes the html, css and javascript and prepares whitelisted components for server side rendering.

 Run `yarn preview` to check the production build locally at `http://localhost:4444`.

-## Github Actions

-A simple workflow for checking files pass lint and format checks is included.
-This project has been tested with full deployments to GitHub Pages.
-Readymade itself is developed with this environment.
-[Check out how Github Actions are configured on Github](https://github.com/readymade-ui/readymade).